na-na-hi/renget/archive/sfbf5.md

 >>>\>Gog help you if a /high profile customer/ drops in like an Amatsu or Malzeno and singles you out for services
 >>>\>At least the tips are good, though some are occasionally a little *too* generous with what they leave behind for the little man trying his best

-\>working in a swimwear shop for hybrid monsters
+%darkgreen%\>working in a swimwear shop for hybrid monsters
 \>a tall, golden ebony goddess of a Kulve lady comes up to you and practically shoves her weighty breasts in your face
 \>"Excuse me, sweetie, does this make my chest look big?"
 \>your brain proceeds to short-circuit